junxit/us-congress-bills-112/metadata.md

 - 2012-07-31 — Placed on the Union Calendar, Calendar No. 455.
 - 2012-07-31 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 112-633.
 - 2012-07-31 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 112-633.
+- 2012-08-01 — Considered under suspension of the rules. (consideration: CR H5612-5613)
+- 2012-08-01 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2446.
+- 2012-08-01 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-08-01 — Mrs. Biggert moved to suspend the rules and pass the bill, as amended.
+- 2012-08-01 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5612)
+- 2012-08-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5612)